-Today, on the 29 October is national holiday in Turkey.
-So cheers and let’s start the day with a Turkish mocha.
+On the 29 October is national holiday in Turkey.
+So cheers and let’s start the day with a Turkish Coffee.

 - By the conquests Sultan Selim I, Syria, Yemen, Egypt, as well as Mecca and Medina, coffee came to the Ottoman Empire in 1517.